FarmRadioHangar/uliza-answers-connector/README.md

 ./setup.sh
 ```

 This script will ask you for the API keys and write them to the `.env` file.
-Answer `y` to install the Node dependencies.
+Answer <kbd>y</kbd> to install the Node dependencies.

 Next, run `npm start` (or `yarn start`) to launch the server.